kylpo/react-playbook/notes/wip-reconciler.md

 This was the original intent of the transform, I think, but in practice today, it actually just converts `React.createElement()` to `BabelHelpers.jsx()`, which is a more optimized version for product.
 Specifically, it avoids a `for` loop mapping over props.

+Note: not all elements can benefit from this transform.
+See this [before](https://github.com/kylpo/babel-exploration/blob/master/2-after-emotion.js) and [after](https://github.com/kylpo/babel-exploration/blob/master/3b-after-inline.js).

+De-opts: `ref` prop, spreading `{...props}`.

 ### Powerful combo
-`inline` reduces code execution by subverting `React.createElement`
+`inline` reduces code execution by subverting `React.createElement`, but still creates new object literals on every re-render.

-`constant` reduces re-render code execution by storing the result React Element objects
+`constant` reduces re-render code execution by storing a single resultant React Element object literal, then referring to it in the `render()`.

 ## Where does JSX fit in to this?
 `JSX` is what you're likely used to using, but it is really just sugar on top of `React.createElement()`.
 It relies on a babel transform to convert invalid javascript code into valid `React.createElement()` code. `JSX` represents objects (specifically React Element objects).